Table of contents

 And while the numbers give us important clues, they don’t tell the full story.

-On the one hand, there is continued demand driven by strong population growth, tight rental markets, and a chronic undersupply of new homes.
+On the one hand, there is continued demand driven by strong population growth, tight rental markets, a surge of first-time buyers taking advantage of government incentives and a chronic undersupply of new homes.

 That’s why it’s never been more important to look beyond the headlines.